-The move was suspected last month after an anonymous source revealed the vegan meat producer was in contact with several banks.
+The move to go public was suspected last October after an anonymous source revealed the vegan meat producer was in contact with several banks.
 CNBC reported that Beyond Meat had reached out to J.P.
 Morgan, Credit Suisse, and Goldman Sachs to lead an IPO.
 While many vegan brands have attracted venture capital funding, this would make Beyond Meat the first publicly traded vegan meat company.

 According to CNBC, “The nearly $30 billion processed meat industry last year grew by 2 percent, while the the $1.4 billion meat alternatives industry grew by 22 percent, according to data service Euromonitor.”
 Aware of this trend, meat companies have been heavily investing in plant-based alternatives.
 Besides high-profile individuals like Bill Gates and Leonardo DiCaprio, Beyond’s investors have included Tyson Foods, one of America’s largest meat producers.
 Tyson initially took a five percent stake in Beyond, but came back to increase its investment soon after.